 - Clear direction to our clients and avoid litigating based on guesswork.

-At Watson & Associates, LLC our Civil Board of Contract Appeals lawyers represent federal contractors in all states.
-As CBCA attorneys and government contracts lawyers, we help federal small businesses and large DoD contractors in Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, U.S. Virgin Islands, Utah, Vermont, Virginia, Washington, Washington, DC, West Virginia, Wisconsin, and Wyoming
+At Watson & Associates, LLC our United States Civilian Board of Contract Appeals Decisions and CBCA lawyers and appellate court attorneys provide legal advice and general contractor services for federal contractors in all states.
+As CBCA federal appeal attorneys and US government contracts lawyers, we help federal small businesses and large DoD contractors in Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, U.S. Virgin Islands, Utah, Vermont, Virginia, Washington, Washington, DC, West Virginia, Wisconsin, and Wyoming.

-Call Our Civilian Board of Contract Appeal Lawyers
+Call Our CBCA US Civilian Board of Contract Appeal Lawyers

-For prompt responses, issues related the general contractors and subcontractor contract disputes, government construction and general service contract disputes, and to meet mandatory procedural deadlines, call our government contract attorneys for a Free Initial Consultation at 1-866-601-5518.
+For prompt responses to US Civilian Board of Contract Appeals decisons , experienced firm to provide general contractor services, or issues related the general contractors and subcontractor contract disputes, Contract Disputes Act appeals, government construction and general service contract disputes, and to meet mandatory CBCA procedural deadlines, call our government contract attorneys and appellate court attorneys for a Free Initial Consultation at 1-866-601-5518.